Alien (franchise): Films

-Original series

 Alien (1979)

 On its way back to Earth, the commercial towing vehicle Nostromo is diverted to a desolate planetoid by a cryptic signal from a derelict alien spacecraft.
 Inside the alien ship, the crew discovers thousands of egg-like objects.
 A creature, released from one of the eggs, attaches itself to a crewman's face, rendering him unconscious.
 The others break quarantine to return him to the Nostromo.
 The parasite dies and the crewman wakes up, seemingly unaffected.
 Soon afterwards, an alien organism bursts from his chest and grows rapidly into a large lethal creature, which the surviving crew attempt to kill.
 The Nostromo is destroyed in an unsuccessful attempt to kill the creature, leaving Ellen Ripley as the only survivor in the ship's lifeboat.

 Aliens (1986)

 After 57 years in hypersleep, Ripley awakens aboard a medical space station orbiting Earth.
-She recounts the events of the Nostromo but is disbelieved by her superiors in the Weyland Yutani corporation, which has now begun to terraform and colonise the planetoid from the first film.
+She recounts the events of the Nostromo but is disbelieved by her superiors in the Weyland Yutani corporation, which has now begun to terraform and colonise LV-426, the planetoid from the first film.
 When contact with the colony is lost, Ripley is persuaded to accompany a squad of marines to investigate.
 They discover the colonists have been wiped out after being directed by the company to secure the derelict ship reported by Ripley.
 There is only one survivor, a girl named Newt.
 The aliens vastly outnumber and quickly overwhelm the marines, who fight for survival.
 Only a handful, including Ripley and Newt, escape.

-Alien 3 (1992)
+Alien3 (1992)

 Immediately following the events of Aliens, the military ship USS Sulaco, carrying the survivors, catches fire.
 The occupants are ejected in an escape pod, which crash-lands on the refinery/prison planet Fiorina "Fury" 161.
 All on board except Ripley are killed.
 An alien facehugger is also aboard, and impregnates an animal with an alien, which soon begins killing inmates and wardens.
 Ripley discovers an alien queen is growing inside her, and is determined to kill both herself and the creature before Weyland Yutani can exploit them.

 Alien Resurrection (1997)

-Two hundred years after the events of Alien 3, several clones of Ripley, including the alien queen she was carrying, are grown by the military aboard the USM Auriga.
-The military intends to exploit the aliens, and uses humans kidnapped and delivered to them by a group of mercenaries as hosts for the queen's eggs.
+Two hundred years after the events of Alien 3, several clones of Ripley, including the Alien queen she was carrying, are grown by the military aboard the USM Auriga.
+The military intends to exploit the Aliens, and uses humans kidnapped and delivered to them by a group of mercenaries as hosts for the queen's eggs.
 The Aliens escape, and Ripley 8 (a clone mixed with Alien DNA) and the mercenaries attempt to escape and destroy the Auriga before it reaches Earth.